 ANSTO-SINAP Joint Research Centre

-IME personnel have adapted two former electrochemistry rigs for testing of TMSR materials at elevated temperatures in fluoride and chloride molten salt systems.
+A team of experts have adapted two former electrochemistry rigs for testing of TMSR materials at elevated temperatures in fluoride and chloride molten salt systems.

 Corrosion of materials within a molten salt environment is of major importance to a number of industries; of most relevance to this project is the nuclear industry.